 Consider the concept of relative humidity: the amount of moisture the air can contain at a given temperature.
 At 100 percent humidity, the air has as much moisture as it possibly can without resulting in precipitation.
 On the other hand, air that’s too dry can cause damage to the home and be bad for your health.
 Just as humidifiers help in the winter, dehumidifiers are a crucial piece of summer HVAC equipment – one that can displace as many as 90 pints of moisture a day should be enough to keep the humidity level in the Goldilocks zone between 30 and 60 percent.

-What else is there to summer HVAC besides heat and humidity?
+What else is there for summer HVAC besides heat and humidity?
 Don’t forget about indoor air quality.
 Outdoor pollutants from pollen to dust to the smoke from your neighbor’s charcoal grill can infiltrate your living space, making the area impossible to enjoy.
 The Environmental Protection Agency suggests homeowners exercise source control to address indoor air quality.
 That can also mean using proper ventilation for your gas stove when cooking, for example.

 If you have a good cooling system, you won’t need to keep the windows open all day, which will help your air quality.
 But you could also consider a filtration unit – or search for cooling systems that feature a built-in filter, as many central air and heat pump options do.

 No matter what situation you’re in, there’s no reason to suffer through heat and humidity or poor air quality this summer.
 With a little research and some professional help, your home can be the summer oasis for the whole neighborhood.